Canon 6D vs 1DX Mark II

 The Canon EOS 6D and the Canon EOS-1D X Mark II are two digital cameras that were announced, respectively, in September 2012 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 6D vs Canon 1D X Mark II
+Body comparison: Canon 6D vs 1DX Mark II

-An illustration of the physical size and weight of the Canon 6D and the Canon 1D X Mark II is provided in the side-by-side display below.
+The physical size and weight of the Canon 6D and the Canon 1D X Mark II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X Mark II is considerably larger (65 percent) than the Canon 6D.
 Moreover, the 1DX Mark II is substantially heavier (99 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.